MicrosoftDocs/azure-dev-docs/articles/java/sdk/http-client-pipeline.md

 * An HTTP transport
 * HTTP pipeline policies

 You can provide your own custom HTTP pipeline when creating a client.
-If you don't provide a pipeline, the client library will create one configured to work with that specific client library.
+If you don't provide a pipeline, the client library creates one configured to work with that specific client library.

 ### HTTP transport